DaveCalaway/3DPrint/README.md

 * fan on: M106 S[0-255]
 * fan off: M107

-## Cura 2.x.x
+## Cura 2.x.x / 3.x
-Used the image to setting machine, and profiles for material setting.
+Used the image to setting machine and profiles.

 ## Cura 15.x.x
 Load the profiles with: File > Open Profile

 --------------------------------------------------------------
 *Dave Calaway*.